jasb3110/COVIDPERU/index.md

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/439ae71be1a16eefe1662a2ae45b18a5916d3de8/fallecidos.hombres.png?raw=true)
 Women´s  death which cause for COVID-19 since 2019 to now
 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/439ae71be1a16eefe1662a2ae45b18a5916d3de8/fallecidos.mujeres.png?raw=true)

+In first view, number of death men is major than number of death women. therefore, COVID-19 have detrimental effect on Men a lot.
 People´s death which cause for COVID-19 since 2019 to now

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/439ae71be1a16eefe1662a2ae45b18a5916d3de8/fallecidos.todos.png?raw=true)

+In three wave of COVID-19, numbers of death people

 Next, it is getting to clean and sort of SINADEF´s death data by regions.
 Bellow I attached lines scripts.